Juan Winans: Winans Phase 2

 In the winter of 1997 the Winans were asked to compose and perform a theme song for a Detroit NBC affiliate.
 They approached their sons about recording the song with them.
-It was during this time that Juan first expressed an interest in pursuing music, stating in a 1999 interview for CCM magazine, "I don't think I ever aspired to sing before we put this group together".
-He, along with his older brother, Carvin and two cousins, Marvin Winans Jr and Michael Winans Jr., formed the group Winans Phase 2.
-In the following year they signed a record deal with Myrrh/Epic Records and began working on their debut album, entitled We Got Next, released in August 1999 with tracks from Rodney Jerkins, Narada Michael Walden, and Babyface.
-The album debuted at No. 1 on the Billboard Top Gospel Album's chart, and sold over 250,000 copies in the U.S. It was nominated for Best Contemporary Soul Gospel Album at the 42nd Grammy Awards.
-However they lost the award to Yolanda Adams.
-The group was also featured on several national television shows including The Oprah Winfrey Show, Donnie & Marie, Soul Train, and the Queen Latifah show.
+It was during this time that Juan first expressed an interest in pursuing music, stating in a 1999 interview for CCM Magazine, "I don't think I ever aspired to sing before we put this group together".
+He, along with his older brother Carvin and two cousins, Marvin Winans Jr and Michael Winans Jr., formed the group Winans Phase 2.
+In the following year they signed a record deal with Myrrh/Epic Records and began working on their debut album, entitled We Got Next, released in August 1999, with tracks from Rodney Jerkins, Narada Michael Walden, and Babyface.
+The album debuted at No. 1 on the Billboard Top Gospel Album's chart, and sold over 250,000 copies in the U.S. It was nominated for Best Contemporary Soul Gospel Album at the 42nd Grammy Awards, but lost the award to Yolanda Adams.
+The group was also featured on several national television shows, including The Oprah Winfrey Show, Donnie & Marie, Soul Train, and The Queen Latifah Show.
 In the spring of 2000 the group performed to crowds in the United Kingdom, Germany, and Amsterdam, promoting the release of We Got Next.
 A 2002 40-city tour by the entire Winans Family marked the unexpected end of the group.

 Juan has never publicly spoken about why Winans Phase 2 never recorded again.
-However, former members Marvin and Michael have cited "internal problems", and "not really wanting to be an artist" as reasons for the group's breakup.
+However, former members Marvin and Michael have cited "internal problems" and "not really wanting to be an artist" as reasons for the group's breakup.

 2003-2007

-In 2003 Winans returned to the studio to record background vocals for his uncle BeBe Winans Christmas album My Christmas Prayer.
+In 2003 Winans returned to the studio to record background vocals for his uncle BeBe Winans' Christmas album My Christmas Prayer.
 The following year he relocated to Nashville to concentrate on songwriting.

-Later in 2004, Juan is credited with singing background vocals on Michelle Williams album, Do You Know, and Smokie Norful's Nothing Without You.
+Later in 2004, Juan sang background vocals on Michelle Williams' album Do You Know, and Smokie Norful's Nothing Without You.

 In 2005 Winans, along with Babyface, provided backing vocals for the song "I Said I Love You" from the Kirk Whalum release The Songs of Babyface.
-He is also credited with singing and arranging background vocals on George Huff's, My Christmas EP.
-During this time Winans began attending Bethel World Outreach Church in Nashville, TN, where he led worship service for the next four years.
+He is also credited with singing and arranging background vocals on George Huff's My Christmas EP.
+During this time Winans began attending Bethel World Outreach Church in Nashville, TN, where he led worship services for four years.